 More than 10,000 artists are represented in MOMA's collection.
 Numerous temporary exhibitions are displayed simultaneously, year-round.

-MOMA re-opens October 21st, 2019, with new galleries and spaces for performance and events.
+After being closed for a few months, MOMA re-opened October 21st, 2019, with 47,000 square feet of new galleries and spaces for performance and events.
 Along with these physical changes, the collection will be shown in new ways.

 100-screen presentation of homemade movies dating from 1907 to 1991